kovarike/cocc/README.md

 # @kovarike/cocc
-Generation of token's and id's.

-The system returns functions Token and Uid .
+The system uses a combination of binary, bytes and hexadecimals to generate the sequence that gives the base. using RegEx to define patterns when generating the Id and Token. .

 [![NPM](https://img.shields.io/npm/v/@kovarike/cocc.svg?logo=npm)](https://www.npmjs.com/package/@kovarike/cocc)